Press releases

 Different Indigenous cultures in North America have different views of the owl.
 For example, the Cree hear an owl’s cry as a spiritual call, while the Apache associate dreams of owls with omens of death.
 The Cherokee traditionally think of owls in advisory roles, and the Pawnee have associated them with protection.

-At our Beijing Raptor Rescue Center (BRRC) in China, IFAW rescues, rehabilitates, and returns owls and other birds of prey to the sky.
-From 2001 to 2023, BRRC has rescued 2,431 owls, and 1,315 of them have been released back into the wild.
-Many of these birds fall victim to environmental degradation, storms, or the illegal wildlife trade.
+At our Beijing Raptor Rescue Center in China, IFAW rescues, rehabilitates, and returns owls and other birds of prey to the sky.
+From 2001 to 2023, the Center has rescued 2,431 owls, and 1,315 of them have been released back into the wild.
+Many of these birds fall victim to environmental degradation, storms, or wildlife trafficking.

-These slow-moving reptiles that can live to be over 100 years old have long been associated with prosperity, longevity, and wisdom, as well as with the Earth itself.
+These slow-moving reptiles can live to be more than 100 years old and have long been associated with prosperity, longevity, and wisdom, as well as with the Earth itself.
 In Hindu lore, it’s stated that the world is held up by elephants who stand on the back of a turtle.
 A traditional Chinese creation myth similarly describes a giant turtle whose legs are used to hold up the sky.

 Similar themes appear in stories of Indigenous cultures in North America.
 In Lenape and Iroquois myths, the Earth is built on the back of a giant sea turtle.